gamma-delta/LittleRoombaFriends/README.md

 A roomba is equipped with:

-- 16 punchcard slots containing 16 instructions each
+- 16 punchcard slots containing up to 16 instructions each
 - 4 registers, A, B, C, and D, plus a pseudo-register for the instruction pointer
 - 4 ports for peripherals
 - Automatic item vacuum and inventory